projg2/google-authenticator-wrappers/README.rst

 The following executables are intended for user's direct use:

 disable-2fa
-  Disables 2nd step authentication for the current user.
+  Disables second step authentication for the current user.

 enable-2fa-custom
-  Enables 2nd step authentication with full google-authenticator prompt set.
+  Enables second step authentication with full google-authenticator prompt set.

 enable-2fa-totp
-  Enables 2nd step authentication with Gentoo TOTP defaults.
+  Enables second step authentication with Gentoo TOTP defaults.

 gauth-test
-  Performs a test 2nd step authentication.
+  Performs a test second step authentication.
 Used to verify that the current setup is working correctly.